Fred-Khan/Svelte-Show-Data-From-Supabase/README.md

 ## Creating Your Own
 ### Supabase
-1. Create a table called users in Supabase
+1. Create a table named users in Supabase.
 2. Create the following fields as text:
    - login
    - first_name